 Term Rate or Fixed Rate Conversion.
-On any Rate Change Date during a Flexible Mode or on any Business Day during a Weekly Mode, the interest rate to be borne by all or any portion of the Series 2007A Bonds in such Interest Mode may be converted to a Term Rate or a Fixed Rate, and such Series 2007A Bonds so converted thereafter will bear interest at such Term Rate or Fixed Rate until payment of the principal or redemption price thereon shall have been made or provided for in accordance with the provisions of the Amended and Restated Ninth Supplemental Indenture, whether at maturity, upon redemption either optionally or pursuant to Sinking Fund Installments as provided in the Amended and Restated Ninth Supplemental Indenture or otherwise, upon receipt by the Trustee of, among other things, (i) a written direction from an Authorized Officer specifying a Term Rate Conversion Date or Fixed Rate Conversion Date, the principal amount of the Series 2007A Bonds to be converted and the mandatory sinking fund requirements, (ii) a firm underwriting or purchase contract from a recognized firm of bond underwriters or recognized institutional investors to underwrite or purchase all Series 2007A Bonds which are to be converted on such Term Rate Conversion Date or Fixed Rate Conversion Date at a price of 100 percent of the principal amount thereof, and (iii) an Opinion of Bond Counsel to the effect that such conversion (A) is authorized or permitted by the Amended and Restated Ninth Supplemental

-Indenture, (B) will not cause the interest on the Series 2007A Bonds to be includable in gross income for federal income tax purposes, and (C) will not have an adverse effect on the validity or enforceability of such Series 2007A Bond.
-The conversion of the interest rate borne by Series 2007A Bonds to a Term Rate or Fixed Rate will not become effective unless, on the applicable Term Rate Conversion Date or Fixed Rate Conversion Date, the Trustee has received an Opinion of Bond Counsel, dated the applicable Term Rate Conversion Date or Fixed Rate Conversion Date or Fixed Rate Conversion Date or Fixed Rate Conversion Date, reaffirming the conclusions of the earlier opinion.
+On any Rate Change Date during a Flexible Mode, on any Business Day during a Weekly Mode, the interest rate to be borne by all or any portion of the Reoffered Bonds in such Interest Mode may be converted to a Term Rate or a Fixed Rate, and such Reoffered Bonds so converted thereafter will bear interest at such Term Rate or Fixed Rate until payment of the principal or redemption price thereon shall have been made or provided for in accordance with the provisions of the Amended and Restated Tenth Supplemental Indenture, whether at maturity, upon redemption or otherwise.
+Such direction of conversion will be accompanied by, among other things, (i) a written direction from an Authorized Officer specifying a Term Rate Conversion Date or Fixed Rate Conversion Date, the principal amount of the Reoffered Bonds to be converted and the sinking fund requirements, (ii) a firm underwriting or purchase contract from a recognized firm of bond underwriters or recognized institutional investors to underwrite or purchase all Reoffered Bonds which are to be converted on such Term Rate Conversion Date or Fixed Rate Conversion Date at a price of 100 percent of the principal amount thereof, (iii) written consent of the Bond Insurer, if the Reoffered Bonds are to be converted to a Fixed Rate, and (iv) an Opinion of Bond Counsel to the effect that such conversion (A) is authorized or permitted by the Amended and Restated Tenth Supplemental Indenture, (B) will not adversely affect any exclusion from gross income for federal income tax purposes to which interest on the Reoffered Bonds would otherwise be entitled, and (C) will not have an adverse effect on the validity or enforceability of such Reoffered Bonds.
+The conversion of the interest rate borne by Reoffered Bonds to a Term Rate or Fixed Rate will not become effective unless, on the applicable Term Rate Conversion Date or Fixed Rate Conversion Date, the Trustee has received an Opinion of Bond Counsel, dated the applicable Term Rate Conversion Date or Fixed Rate Conversion Date, reaffirming the conclusions of the earlier opinion.

-(i) At least 15 days prior to the Term Rate Conversion Date or Fixed Rate Conversion Date, the Trustee will give or cause the Remarketing Agent to give written notice of such election by the Authority to the Owners of all of the Series 2007A Bonds (or all of a Sub-Series, if applicable) to be converted bearing interest at a Flexible Rate or a Weekly Rate, which notice will state (i) the Term Rate Conversion Date or Fixed Rate Conversion Date and (ii) that such Series 2007A Bonds will be subject to mandatory purchase on such Term Rate Conversion Date or Fixed Rate Conversion Date.
-All obligations owing to a Bank under a related Reimbursement Agreement shall, to the extent required thereby, be due and payable on each Term Rate Conversion Date of Fixed Rate Conversion Date.
-The Trustee shall give written notice by first class mail to the Remarketing Agent and each related Bank of the foregoing information.
-All obligations owing to a Bank under the related Reimbursement Agreement shall, to the extent required thereby, be due and payable on each Term Rate Conversion Date of Fixed Rate Conversion Date.
+At least 15 days prior to the Term Rate Conversion Date or Fixed Rate Conversion Date, the Trustee will give or cause the applicable Remarketing Agent to give written notice of such election by the Authority to the Owners of all of the Reoffered Bonds (or all of a Sub-series, if applicable) to be converted bearing interest at a Flexible Rate or a Weekly Rate which notice will state (i) the Term Rate Conversion Date or Fixed Rate Conversion Date and (ii) that such Reoffered Bonds will be subject to mandatory purchase on such Term Rate Conversion Date or Fixed Rate Conversion Date.

-If the conversion of the interest rate on any Series 2007A Bond does not occur for any reason, including if any condition precedent to the conversion has not occurred, such Series 2007A Bond will bear interest from and after the proposed Term Rate Conversion Date or Fixed Rate Conversion Date in the same Interest Mode as the Interest Mode applicable to such Series 2007A Bond prior to the proposed Term Rate Conversion Date and at the interest rate as calculated in the manner set forth under the subcaptions "- Interest" and "- Interest Rate," above.
+If the conversion of the interest rate on any Reoffered Bond does not occur for any reason, including if any condition precedent to the conversion has not occurred, such Reoffered Bond will bear interest from and after the proposed Term Rate Conversion Date or Fixed Rate Conversion Date in the same Interest Mode as the Interest Mode applicable to such Reoffered Bond prior to the proposed Term Rate Conversion Date or Fixed Rate Conversion Date and at the interest rate as calculated in the manner set forth under the subcaptions "- Interest" and "- Interest Rate" above.